Interactive demos

 How often each rating gets used, by trial type.

 The trap: treating ratings as plain numbers makes the effect size a property of the response scale, not just of perception.
-Two studies can find different “effects” simply because their participants used the scale differently.
+Two studies can find different "effects" simply because their participants used the scale differently.
 Ordinal models estimate the thresholds together with d′, so the conclusion does not depend on scale habits.
-This is the topic of my current methods work on hierarchical ordinal models.

 Explore · error management